Ipswich School: Current school organisation

 More recently the School has moved away from the traditional full boarding ethos still held by similar schools such as Eton and Harrow.
 The number of boarding houses has reduced to one and the majority of students are day pupils.
 The School has flourished under this new approach.

 Houses

-The school has six day houses – Holden, Rigaud, Sherrington, School, Broke and Felaw – into which all pupils are filtered from year 9/Upper 6th Form onwards, and a single large boarding house – Westwood.
-There is a good deal of competition between the houses and every year, the houses compete for the Ganzoni Cup (house cup), which is won by gaining points from winning inter-house events.
-These include most sports as well as others such as debating and art.
-The final and most important event is Sports Day, in the Summer Term, on which the athletics competitions take place.
-School is the oldest house and dates from the days when the boys lived and were taught in one house (called School House).
-It later became the boarding house which occupied a part of the main building on Henley Road.
+The school has five day houses – Holden, Rigaud, School, Broke and Felaw – into which all pupils are filtered from year 9/Upper 6th Form onwards, and a single large boarding house – Westwood.

-The school's single boarding house is called Westwood.
-Westwood is no longer a part of the school house system where students were organised into school houses depending on which boarding house they were in.
-For example, Sherrington House occupied Highwood and, as previously mentioned, School House occupied part of the main Victorian building on Henley Road.

 Sports and activities

 The school offers a wide selection of sports, ranging from the traditional rugby, hockey, netball and cricket, to others such as indoor hockey, sailing, and Eton Fives, being one of a handful of schools in the country to have Fives courts.
 The school also offers other activities, including the Torino Debating Society, the Dead Poets Society (for A-Level English students) led by Sixth Form pupils, a Sub Aqua Club, Duke of Edinburgh Award, and a Combined Cadet Force with Army and Air Force sections.
 The school's music department provides several orchestras, ensembles, and choirs.
 Plays are staged every year, in either Great School or Little School.